rsokl/Learning_Python/Python/Module3_IntroducingNumpy/VectorizedOperations.md

 A digital image is simply an array of numbers, which instructs a grid of pixels on a monitor to shine light of specific colors, according to the numerical values in that array.

-An RGB-image can thus be stored as a 3D NumPy array of shape-$(V, H, 3)$. $V$ is the number of pixels along the vertical direction, $H$ is the number of pixels along the horizontal, and the size-3 dimension stores the red, blue, and green color values for a given pixel.
-Thus a $(32, 32, 3)$ array would be a 32x32 RBG image.
+An RGB-image can thus be stored as a 3D NumPy array of shape-$(V, H, 3)$. $V$ is the number of pixels along the vertical direction, $H$ is the number of pixels along the horizontal, and the size-3 dimension stores the red, green, and blue color values for a given pixel.
+Thus a $(32, 32, 3)$ array would be a 32x32 RGB image.

 It is common to work with a collection of images.
 Suppose we want to store N images in a single array; thus we now consider a 4D shape-$(N, V, H, 3)$ array.